I thoroughly enjoy teaching!

 - The Vice-Chancellor’s Faculty Award for Teaching Excellence (at the University of Surrey).

 - International Relations Theory (see #PIED2501)

 - Security Studies (#pied2558)

 - UG Dissertation modules (#pied3750, #pied3760)

-I also research learning and teaching issues, presenting at conferences, publishing articles (e.g. see this blog post summary) and a textbook.
+I also research learning and teaching issues, presenting at conferences, publishing articles on visual literacy (e.g. see this blog post summary) and a textbook on security.

-- Given talks at local schools for outreach and marketing purposes, as well as spending a week at in a secondary school as part of the Researchers in Residence scheme.
+And occasionally I give talks at local schools for outreach and marketing purposes, as well as once spending a week in a secondary school as part of the Researchers in Residence scheme.

-I’m also an advocate for lecture capture, the production of lecture (summary) videos and integrating social media use into teaching (see @DrJackHolland and, the now old, #pol3065 on Twitter):
+I’m also an advocate for lecture capture, the production of lecture (summary) videos and integrating social media use into teaching (see @DrJackHolland, #pol3065, and #PIED3402 on Twitter):